theyosh/TerrariumPI/README.md

 For humidity control there is support for a spraying system.
 The sprayer can be configured to spray for an X amount of seconds and there is a minumal period between two spray actions.
 Use at least one humitidy sensors to get a constant humidity value.

 The software is that flexible that there is no limit in amount of sensors, relay boards or door sensors.
 The usage can be endless.
+All power switches have support for timers to trigger based on a time pattern.

 Think off:
 - Terrarium (wet of dry)